alastairwyse/MathematicsModularFramework/README.md

 ##### Notes
 - After opening the solution in Visual Studio, the referenced NuGet packages should be restored using the 'Restore' button in the 'Manage NuGet Packages' window.
-- The Serialization.ModuleGraphXmlSerializer class has a dependency on the XML schema file 'ModuleGraph.xsd'.
-When executing, instances of this class expect to find 'ModuleGraph.xsd' in a folder called 'Resources' below the folder containing MathematicsModularFramework.Serialization.dll.
-After installing the package 'ModuleGraph.xsd' is automatically copied to a 'Resources' folder in the client project.
-However, if the ModuleGraphXmlSerializer class is used in that client project, the 'Copy to Output Directory' option in the 'ModuleGraph.xsd' file properties must be set to 'Copy if newer' or 'Always'.